2022 United Kingdom local elections: Background

 In total, 4,411 council seats were contested in England, including irregular by-elections.

 Most seats in England up for election in 2022 were last elected in 2018.
 The exceptions are local authorities which have undergone recent boundary reviews.
 In the 2018 local elections, the Labour Party made gains in London at the expense of the Conservative Party, who in turn made gains in the rest of England at the expense of the UK Independence Party (UKIP).
 Few councils changed overall control.
 Overall, UKIP lost 237 of the 243 seats it had held before the elections.
 According to the BBC's analysis, the results reflected a national political situation with Labour and the Conservatives "neck-and-neck".

 Overall results

 Across Great Britain, the Conservatives had a net loss of 485 seats in comparison to 2017 in Scotland and Wales and 2018 in England, whilst Labour gained 108 seats (22 in England, 20 in Scotland, and 66 in Wales).
-The Liberal Democrats and Greens made gains of 224 seats and 87 seats, respectively, which exceeded those of the Labour Party in England but were also seen to a more modest extent in Scotland and Wales.
+The Liberal Democrats and the various Green parties made gains of 224 seats and 87 seats, respectively, which exceeded those of the Labour Party in England but were also seen to a more modest extent in Scotland and Wales.
 The Scottish National Party (SNP) gained 22 seats in Scotland whilst Plaid Cymru had a net loss of 6 seats in Wales.